Resume Advice

 Education

 • If you have not graduated, yet, put your anticipated graduation date.
-(Write "anticipated" so that you are not misrepresenting anything.)
+Write "anticipated" so that it does not appear that you are claiming to have a degree when you do not.

 • You might list relevant coursework.
 Avoid course numbers.
 Feel free to describe the courses instead of using official course titles.